 An employer is not automatically absolved of its duty to pay its employees for their work simply because the employer has filed for bankruptcy.
 However, due to time limits on when creditors can make claims in a bankruptcy, employees should act quickly to assert their rights to unpaid wages upon learning their employer is bankrupt.
 Doing so may ensure the bankruptcy laws and wage and hour laws are jointly enforced so that an employee receives the pay he or she is owed.

-If you have questions about your rights to be paid for the work you have performed, please contact Hawks Quindel, S.C. at (414) 271-8650 for a free consultation.
+If you have questions about your rights to be paid for the work you have performed, please contact Hawks Quindel, S.C. at (414) 271-8650 for a free case evaluation.

 1 See 11 U.S.C. § 503(b)(1)(A)(i).